Chirag-ahir/JAVA-All-Basic/README.md

   What is newInstance() method  ?<br>
   The newInstance() method of Class class and Constructor class is used to create a new instance of the class.

+what is serial version id?<br>
+  SerialVersionUID is a unique identifier for each class, JVM uses it to compare the versions of the class ensuring that the same class was used during Serialization is loaded during Deserialization.
+Specifying one gives more control, though JVM does generate one if you don't specify.

+  What is externalization in java ?<br>
+  Externalization in Java is used whenever you need to customize the serialization mechanism.
+If a class implements an Externalizable interface, then serialization of the object will be done using the method writeExternal().